Rich, Poor, Tall, Short — Mental Health Challenges Don’t Care: But Warriors (and Minions) Triumph

 “We could build a mini-golf course in the lab!” one shouted.

-“Or try yoga!” another chimed in, attempting an immediate and very wobbly tree pose.
+“Or try yoga!” another chimed in, attempting a very wobbly tree pose.

 “We should schedule banana meditation!” yelled a third.